FUB-HCC/IKON-backend/README.md

 ![IKON logo](https://www.mi.fu-berlin.de/en/inf/groups/hcc/research/projects/ikon/IKON-Logo.png?width=500)

-## User Documentation (in German)
+## User Documentation
-An introductory user documentation explaining the general functionality of the prototype can be found [here](https://github.com/FUB-HCC/IKON-backend/blob/master/docs/IKON-Prototyp-Nutzerdokumentation.pdf)
+An introductory user documentation (in German) explaining the general functionality of the prototype can be found [here](https://github.com/FUB-HCC/IKON-backend/blob/master/docs/IKON-Prototyp-Nutzerdokumentation.pdf).

 ## API Documentation
-The application consists of three services: The Controller, a NGINX instance as a reverse proxy, the MediaWikiConnector (MWC), which pulls data from the VIA, the SharingService, which manages shares from the frontend, and the TopicextractionService (TES), which embeds the abstracts from the wiki.
+The application consists of the following services:
+1. The controller, an NGINX instance as a reverse proxy,
+2. the MediaWikiConnector (MWC), which pulls the data from the VIA wiki,
+3. the SharingService, which manages shares from the frontend, and
+4. the TopicExtractionService (TES), which embeds the abstracts from the wiki.

 The controller caches and proxies the /graph GET request from the MWC at the path /api/graph.
 The documentation for both services can be found [here](https://fub-hcc.github.io/IKON-backend/mwc).
 The documentation of the TES is available [here](https://fub-hcc.github.io/IKON-backend/tes).
 Furthermore the Controller inherits all endpoints of the SharingService under the basepath /api.
 The documentation for the SharingService is found [here](https://fub-hcc.github.io/IKON-backend/sharing).

 ## Installation Guide

-This guide will lead you through the process of building the IKON prototype (backend and frontend) for development and testing purposes.
+The following installation guide will lead you through the process of building the IKON prototype (backend and frontend) for development and testing purposes.
 The deployment is done with [Docker](https://docs.docker.com/install/).

 The guide is tailored to Linux systems.
 It is explicitly tested on [Ubuntu](https://ubuntu.com/) 18 but will work on most other distributions as well.